OliviaRodri/CEA_DEEP_LEARNING/branch_larrydodson.md

    * Selected topic:  Food Deserts in the U.S.

-   * Reason why this topic was selected:
+   * Reason why this topic was selected: Vertical farming and urban farming are becoming more prescient topics as climate change and increased urbanization of population occcurs.
+Timely and accurate understanding of what locations can be considered "food deserts" can aid urban planning to preempt possible, or increasing, food scarcity in heavily urbanized locations.
+This understanding can assist in increasing life-span, quality of life and resource allocation for future generations.

-   * Description of the source data: from kaggle, Food access research data.
+   * Description of the source data: The data was retrieved from Kaggle (https://www.kaggle.com/tcrammond/food-access-and-food-deserts).
+The data comes from the United States Department of Agriculture on census-tract level data on access to supermarkets.

    * Questions hoping to answer with the data:
     1. a